Admissions Testing for Specific Program Prerequisites

 Dates may be subject to change and/or additional dates may be added.

-Reminder: If you are selected for testing, you will receive a notice by email with full details on the test(s) to write, along with when and where the test(s) will take place.
+Reminder: If you are selected for testing, you will receive a notice by message in your application center account with full details on the test(s) to write, along with when and where the test(s) will take place.
 We strongly recommend that you write requested tests, as you may be disqualified if you fail to attend.

 English and French Tests